-I am not sure if I made a conscious attempt to ground my work in more “realistic” themes, but in 2010 I painted my first oil portrait.
-By 2010, I was not drawing that much, but I viewed that initial portrait (and subsequent paintings) as teaching myself to “draw with a paintbrush.”
-For me, oil is an evolutionary step from illustration (but not a replacement), with the added stimulation of the touch and smell of the medium.
+In 2010, I painted my first oil portrait.
+By 2010, I was not drawing that much, but I viewed that initial portrait as teaching myself to “draw with a paintbrush.”
+Oil is an evolutionary step from illustration (but not a replacement), with the added stimulation of the touch and smell of the medium.
 2010 was also the year that I purchased my first “serious” camera.
 Much of my photography centers around “small details in our world.”
 After beginning with digital photography, I switched to film in mid-2013.
 I sometimes paint from my photographs.